RajatKumarK/Blog-website/README.md

-# Blog-website
+# Blog-Website
-A simple blog Website made using React Js, Express Js &amp; MongoDB.
-This is a CRUD website, where users can create read, delete, post, like, disklike each Other's website
+This is a blog website built using express and node js .
+The database used is mongodb.
+This Website implements  CRUD .